Seamlessly import user-specific dependency packages to Cerebras environment#

 functions are deployed.

-To disable the custom worker container feature, the option is named
+debug_args.
+For this feature, the option is named

-How to Disable Custom Worker Container Workflow#
+How to Enable Custom Worker Container Workflow#

 Save the following script as